sui-foundation/sui-move-intro-course/unit-one/lessons/3_custom_types_and_abilities.md

 }
 ```

 UID here is a Sui Framework type (sui::object::UID) that defines the globally unique ID of an object.
-Every custom type is required to have an ID field.
+Any custom type with the `key` ability is required to have an ID field.